A menu into this page is:

 Computing Annualized Return for an incomplete current year is just NOT properly done.
 It cannot be the correct current year result, because we do not know the future, and the gain will change every day until the year end.
 But Annualizing earlier complete years will be accurate.

 The concern was that if you edit the data, the calculator cannot type a tab into the browser's field.
 Tab means "next field" to the browser.
 So the calculator instead uses a space character between numbers to separate them, and shows it that way.
 The calculator will replace any tabs (from Morningstar Copy/Paste) with a space.
 So the calculator doesn't care which is present, either space or tab will work (but the separator used must be one of them).
 You will see the space in the displayed data, but the tab still works too (but you cannot type a tab, and any tab imported will become a space).
-Again, a Copy of the Morningstar data will have tabs in it, which works as is, but which will then become a space.
+Again, a Copy of the Morningstar data will have tabs in it, which works as is, but which will then become a space, which is fine, it works.
 Multiple embedded spaces in the data are OK, they will be combined into a single space.
 Simply Copy/Paste the Morningstar Total Return % data line, and it will work.
+One exception, Morningstar puts a - in an

-Calculator 4, Gain to recover a down market: Just to make the point that if a stock is down 30%, it takes 42.5% gain to recover the previous value.
-That is 30% of a larger value going down vs. 42.5% of a smaller value going up.
+Calculator 4, Gain to recover a down market: Just to make the point that if a stock is down 20%, it takes 25% gain to recover the previous value.
+That is 20% of a larger value going down vs. 25% of a smaller value going up.
+And if down 50%, it takes a 100% gain to recover.

 Calculator 5, Tax Details: The U.S. IRS 1099 forms I see show only the withdrawal amount, but the IRS does receive additional info from brokers.
 Since 2012, brokers do show Cost Basis on taxable accounts.
 Cost Basis Method is declared at your broker, and is like FIFO (First In, First Out, meaning first shares bought are sold first, or an Averaged price, all share prices are averaged.
 This method can affect the Cost Basis number, but your broker does report it.